Champagne and Cupcakes with Eric Lanlard and Red Letter Days.

 I simply of course had to try every single one!

-I really did not want it to end, Champagne, cakes, cooking, crafting and chatting the perfect day out.
+This was the perfect afternoon tea, I really did not want it to end, Champagne, cakes, cooking, crafting and chatting the perfect day out.

 However it was time to go.
 So feeling rather full, slightly tipsy and covered from head to foot in glitter, I made my way back to the train station carrying my cakes and my winning cupcake stand.